A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

-We define $\emptyset$ to be a $(-1)$-face of $\Delta$.
-A simplicial complex is defined as a set of simplices such that: {\bf (1)} Any $i$-face of a simplex from $\KK$ is also in $\KK$, and {\bf (2)} the intersection of any two simplices $\Delta_1, \Delta_2 \in \KK$ is a face of these two simplices and it is in $\KK$ .
+We define (in dimension theory) $\emptyset$ to be a $(-1)$-face of $\Delta$.
+A simplicial complex is defined as a set of simplices such that: {\bf (1)} Any $i$-face of a simplex from $\KK$ is also in $\KK$, and {\bf (2)} the intersection of any two simplices $\Delta_1, \Delta_2 \in \KK$ is a face of these two simplices in $\KK$.

 The dimension of a simplicial complex is defined as the highest dimension of any simplex in $\KK$.
 We can see that a triangulation of a plane forms a 2-simplicial complex. \cite{Lef}